This post contains affiliate links

 The excitement of moving to a new country and not being sure of what to expect can be wary.
-Sometimes asking people who are already there may not paint enough pictures for one to understand what to expect.
-As a first-time student traveller to Canada, you have to make plans in advance regarding Accommodation, choosing courses, Flight, School fees & Living expenses.
+Sometimes asking people who are already in Canada might not be the easiest as you do not want to be burdensome.
+As a first-time student traveller to Canada, you have to make plans in advance regarding what to pack, accommodation, choosing courses, Flight, School fees & Living expenses.
 One may bypass one or two of these categories if you have family in the city your university is.
 With them, it more makes the transition smooth.

-The internet has made life easier with facebook, twitter and other social media platforms.
-Most universities have a facebook group for students entering in each academic year.
-I met my current flatmate off my university’s facebook group.
+The internet has made life easier with Facebook, Twitter and other social media platforms.
+Most universities have a Facebook group for students entering each academic year.
+I met my current flatmate off my university’s Facebook group.
 You get to meet people possibly taking your course as well as people who have taken the course before you.
 Choosing your courses solely depends on what you want to achieve from your degree.
 Taking a multidisciplinary degree, choosing your classes in advance is important.
 If you are unsure send emails to your lecturers or department heads to give guidance.

 SCHOOL FEES & LIVING EXPENSES

 This solely up to how your school expects payment to be done.
 Some universities would not mind a direct wire transfer or western union.
 Be sure to email your school’s account office for payment options.
 If you plan to travel with your school fees in cash be sure to declare the amount at the Canadian border if it is over $10,000.
-The best and cost saving to receive money abroad is wire transfer.
-If your country is advanced enough, PayPal and worldremit are platforms that encourage international transfer.
-Use my referral code TOLULOPEO180 to get $30 off your next transfer on worldremit .
+The best and cost-saving to receive money abroad is a wire transfer.
+If your country is advanced enough, Lemonade Finance and worldremit are platforms that encourage international transfer.
 It is important to know your country’s bank international spending limit as it may leave you stranded if you intend on using it as your alternative to a Canadian bank account.
-I advise you to speak to your home country’s bank regarding the spending limit and requesting it being increased before travelling.
+I advise you to speak to your home country’s bank regarding the spending limit and request for an increased limit before travelling.
 You are likely to be charged for using a foreign bank card on Canadian ATMs.